 The Pool and Palace Wellness at Badrutt’s Palace

-Hope we have convinced you to add this beautiful Palace hotel to you travel wishlist!
-Check Badrutt’s website for current rates and room configurations.
+I hope we have convinced you to add this beautiful Palace hotel to your travel wishlist!
+Check Badrutt’s Palace Hotel website for current rates and room configurations.
 They are located at Via Serlas 27, 7500 St. Moritz, Switzerland.
 You can also email them at [email protected] Don’t forget for a stay of 2 or more nights, the ski/mountain pass is included in all rates for every day of the stay, offering free use of all funiculars and buses in the region.

 If you have been to St.Moritz, please let us know what your favorite experience was?
 Have you visited other Palace hotels, share with us your favorite ones.